 Very strong enhancements are those which curtail a power's rank by -3 CS, allowing it to operate in a much more efficient fashion.
 The benefit applied by a very strong enhancement should work on most applications of the power, with a few exceptions.
 Perhaps it is an accuracy bonus that applies globally (save for against one group), or maybe whatever perk is offered functions constantly - except on Mondays.
 And so on.

 Finally, an enhancement of the extreme variety gives a character staggering versatility in the use of a power, at the cost of a -4 CS to its rank.
-This sort of enhancement is something of a game changer where the power is concerned, often transforming it into something resembling another ability entirely!
+This sort of enhancement is something of a game changer where the power is concerned, often transforming it into something resembling another ability (or several abilities) entirely!
 And it should, considering how much it curtails a power's rank (or how much it costs).

 In the random character generation method, the CS penalties apply directly to the powers so boosted.
-In rare circumstances, a game Judge may allow the rank reduction from an enhanced power to apply to another ability altogether, though this is entirely up to him.
+In rare circumstances, a Judge may allow the rank reduction from an enhanced power to apply to another ability altogether, though this is entirely up to them.
 This may be allowed when the enhancement applied would drop it below Feeble (2) rank... or the character has another power the Judge dislikes more.

 When using the point-based character generation system, an enhancement can either reduce the rank of the powers it will affect, or increase the point cost required to keep that power at its current level.
 If the latter option is taken, the enhancement adds one point per step applied, multiplied by the actual point cost per rank of a power.
 A very strong enhancement of ultimate power, for example, would cost fifteen points!